-There are many different ways to improve the speed of your WordPress blog.
-Some of them might break your theme, though.
-Let’s take a look at the safest method to implement caching and optimization with just two plugins, WP Super Cache and Autoptimize.
+There are many different ways to improve the speed of your WordPress blog but some of them might break your theme.

 Let’s install and properly set up these two plugins together, so you’ll get the most out of their potential.